-- Ensure all employees and stakeholders have access to a copy of this policy and risk awareness training and an understanding of the role of risk management in the organisation - Provide new employees with risk awareness training and an understanding of the role of risk management in the organisation - Provide general risk awareness training, Risk assessment training, Risk register training and management of risk for all senior managers - Provide risk management awareness training to Board members, (both Executive, Corporate and Non-executive Directors) Divisional/Directorate Management teams on a minimum biennial basis.
+- Ensure all employees and stakeholders have access to a copy of this policy and risk awareness training (e-learning packages available) and an understanding of the role of risk management in the organisation. - Provide new employees with risk awareness training and an understanding of the role of risk management in the organisation (e-learning or other methods) - Provide general risk awareness training, Risk assessment training, Risk register training and management of risk for all senior managers. - Provide risk management awareness training to Board members, (both Executive, Corporate and Non-executive Directors) Divisional/Directorate Management teams on a minimum biennial basis.

-Those carrying out assessments should be competent to do so and should have attended the Trust's internal training.
+Those carrying out assessments should be competent to do so and should have completed the Trust's internal training.
 The assessor should have an understanding of the workplace, an ability to make sound judgements, and knowledge of the best practicable means to reduce those risks identified.
 Competency does not require a particular level of qualification but may be defined as a combination of knowledge, skills, experience and personal qualities, including the ability to recognise the extent and limitation of one's own competence.